Back to Table of

 BOOKMARK THIS!
 Exactly what the title suggests; think you know all the differences in kinds of listservs?
 This is a good thorough overview.

-INTERNET RESOURCES ON CITING: THE TRADEMARK
+INTERNET RESOURCES ON CITING - http://www.marcaria.com/internet-resources-on-citing-the-trademark-of-a-good-writer.asp

 This is an interesting site recommended by students from Daly City who used my site as a starting point to learn research paper construction and citation.
 This site explains why citing is important, when citing is needed, and tools to help with citation among other things.
 Thanks "teach" for your letter.